 Make videos – Help WET’s board and staff to plan, write, design, film, and edit short videos and PSAs on environmental topics, upload them to WET’s various websites, and distribute them to broadcasters.

 Help Distribute Newsletters – Once a newsletter is printed, help distribute them to Wicomico County locations that are convenient to you – for example, schools, cooperating local businesses or restaurants and other public locations as directed by WET staff or board members.

 You can help WET teach people about environmental issues!
 If interested sign-up below!

-Reach Out and Educate – Help plan and conduct community meetings, forums, film series, and other events to inform people on environmental issues, and help bring environmental awareness into our schools.
-Select films and organize film screenings and festivals.
+Reach Out and Educate – Help with community meetings, forums, film series, and other events to inform people on environmental issues.
+Help select films or other presentations, and help staff organize film screenings and festivals.

-Represent WET at Festivals and Fairs – Provide information about water quality and local issues at events such as the Salisbury Festival, Earth Day at the Zoo, the Autumn Wine Festival, and triathlons.
+Represent WET at Festivals and Fairs – Provide information about water quality and local issues at events such as the Maryland Folk Festival, Earth Day at the Zoo, RiverFest and 3rd Fridays, for example.